2462954048/GCC-YOLO-V2/README.md

 You can download the weight file from the following links:https://github.com/2462954048/GCC-YOLO-V2/blob/main//GCC-YOLO.pt  <br>  <br>
 4.License
 ----
 The source code is free for research and education use only.
-Any comercial use should get formal permission first.
+Any comercial use should get formal permission first.  <br>  <br>
 5.Contact
 ----
 Please contact 2021203258@cqust.edu.cn for any further questions.